 - Peru is the world’s second largest copper producer.
 Sediment-hosted deposits are the second most important source of copper globally, accounting for approximately 20% world production.

 Copper and silver mineralization is hosted by the 150 Ma Saraquillo Formation, which was deposited in an intra-continental basin during the Jurassic-Early Cretaceous period.
-The Saraquillo Formation is 1.2-1.8 kilometres thick and extends for over 1000 kilometres of strike.
-The Saraquillo is associated with salt domes which suggest widespread evaporitic strata, with several small artisanal salt mines present in the area.
-The Cordillera Ayu Mayo is comprised of two parallel anticlines striking north-northeast and flanked by east and west dipping thrusts.
-Dips vary from 0 to 35 degrees and steepen immediately adjacent to thrust faults.
-Mineralization is associated with the contact of fine-grained reduced carbonaceous sandstones with highly oxidized red beds of the Saraquillo Formation.
-Mineralization consists of disseminated chalcocite, covellite, bornite and digenite with minor fine pyrite.
+The Saraquillo Formation is 1.2-1.8 kilometres thick and extends for over 1,000 kilometres of strike.
+The Saraquillo Formation is spatially associated with salt domes which supports the seismic observations of widespread evaporitic strata, with several small artisanal salt and copper mines present in the area.
+Copper mineralization discovered to date is associated with the contact of fine-grained reduced carbonaceous sandstones with highly oxidized red beds of the Saraquillo Formation.
 Chalcocite is the dominant copper sulphide and it is always found together with carbonaceous material.
 Chalcocite occurs as fine disseminations, fracture filling and centimetre-sized massive aggregates.
 Secondary copper minerals are common on exposed surfaces.
 Albitization and silicification is associated with the mineralization, where the former dominates in more strongly mineralized samples.
-The geological setting of a closed basin, extensive development of evaporites, and major structures fits well with a sediment-hosted copper-silver deposit model (Figure 4).
-The company has collected a wide suite of samples for petrographic studies and the results are awaited.